to a whole new level.

 Together, we will look at persuasion through what are at the same time very old and very new perspectives.
 The basic rules I will explain were first articulated by the philosopher Aristotle over two-thousand years ago in a work called, the Rhetoric.
 This book by one of the foremost thinkers the Western world has ever known is a guide to how language and persuasion work.
 Contained within it is a simple claim with profound implications.

-Persuasion, Aristotle believes, works through three specific means: character, emotion, and argument.
+Persuasion, Aristotle believed, works through three specific modes: character, argument, and emotion.
 For centuries, Aristotle’s words inspired analysis, inquiry, and debate and were a key part of all formal education across the Western world.
 However, in the second half of the 20th Century, the study of rhetoric disappeared from primary and secondary education and became an esoteric topic for specialists in Classics, philosophy, and logic.
 There are pedagogical and philosophical reasons for this disappearance, and I will discuss them in my chapter on the dark side of persuasion.
-However, Aristotle's fundamental insight about the three essential elements of persuasion is as true today as it was over 2,000 years ago.
+However, Aristotle's fundamental insights about the three essential elements of persuasion are as true today as they were over 2,000 years ago.

 This book is your guide into Aristotle's discoveries updated for our time.
 It is not meant solely for an academic audience.
 Unlike other many books on the subject, I will not talk about esoteric terms of rhetoric that are of little interest even to specialists, much less to a general reader.
 I do not think you need to know what asyndeton and metonymy are to understand persuasion, or that there were five elements to classical oratory.
 Instead, we’ll look at how persuasion works all around us, through the various means of communication that make up our past and present worlds.